1,190 total views, 2 views today

 Let’s come back to the point.

-Here are seven best Amazon Associates Alternatives you should try:
+Here are the Best Amazon Associates Alternatives You Should Try:

 I’d say “Target” right off the bat.
 I’m not going to lie; I once thought about their affiliate program and but didn’t apply for it.
 Now, I might look into it.
 They offer up to 8% commission and offer 7-day cookies.
 The best part is that they manage their affiliate program through Impact Radius, which is a fantastic affiliate platform.

 Walmart is a competitor of Target and Amazon, especially when it comes to online shopping.
-However, both Target and Walmart are leaders in the brick and mortar shopping segment.
+However, both Target and Walmart are leaders in the brick-and-mortar shopping segment.
 Over the past few years, these brands have transitioned themselves into online shopping platforms, which posed direct competition to Amazon.
-Walmart also partnered up with Impact Radius to run their affiliate program.
+Walmart also partnered up with Impact Radius to run its affiliate program.
 However, they pay commissions of up to 18% on certain products.
 They have a 3-day cookies system.

 B&H is a popular online retailer in the photography and camera equipment space in the United States.
 They offer up to 8% commission.
 However, they have certain rules, just like any other affiliate program, that you have to follow.
 Furthermore, you must go through their terms and conditions on the affiliate sign-up page because they don’t accept affiliates from Louisiana state as well as they have highlighted certain terms to abide by for the residents of various U.S. states, which are mentioned on the very page.